-- 2. We derive and use a simple nonparametric formula, taking into account the observed change in the Domar weight for crude oil, to analyze the impact of the energy crisis of the 1970s up to the second order.
-We find that nonlinearities almost tripled the impact of the oil shocks from 0.23% to 0.61% of world aggregate output. - 3.
-We show that the nonlinearities are also important for long-run growth in the presence of realistic complementarities across sectors.
+change in the Domar weight for crude oil, to analyze the impact of the energy crisis of the 1970s up to the second order.
+We find that nonlinearities almost tripled the impact of the oil shocks from 0.23% to 0.61% of world aggregate output.

+3. We show that the nonlinearities are also important for long-run growth in the presence of realistic complementarities across sectors.
 They cause the Domar weights of bottleneck sectors with relatively low productivity growth to grow over time and thereby reduce aggregate growth, an effect identified as Baumol's cost disease (Baumol, 1967).
 We calculate that nonlinearities have reduced the growth of aggregate TFP by 20 percentage points over the period 1948-2014 in the US.4

 The outline of the paper is as follows.
-In Section 2, we derive a general formula describing the second-order impact on aggregate output of shocks in terms of non-parametric sufficient statistics: reduced-form general-equilibrium elasticities of substitution and input-output multipliers.
-We explain the implications of this formula for the impact of correlated shocks and for the average performance of the economy.
+In Section 2, we derive a general formula describing the second-order impact on aggregate output of shocks in terms of non-parametric sufficient statistics: reduced-form general-equilibrium elasticities of substitution and input-output multipliers.5 We explain the implications of this formula for the impact of correlated shocks and for the average performance of the economy.
 In Section 3, we use two special illustrative examples to provide some intuition for the roles of the general-equilibrium elasticities of substitution and of the input-output multipliers and for their dependence on microeconomic primitives.
 In Section 4, we fully characterize second-order terms in terms of microeconomic primitives for general nested-CES economies with arbitrary microeconomic elasticities of substitution and network linkages.
 In Section 5, we further generalize the results to arbitrary (potentially non-CES) production functions.
 In Section 6, we provide some illustrations of the quantitative implications of our results.

 Related literature.
+Gabaix (2011) and Acemoglu et al. (2012) revived interest in Hulten's theorem in the context of short-run aggregate fluctuations.
 Gabaix (2011) uses Hulten's theorem to argue that the existence of very large, or in his language granular firms, can be a possible source of aggregate volatility.
-If
+If there exist very large firms, then shocks to